Rational functions.

 Vertical asymptote(s), if any, at x's that make the simplified denominator 0, (i.e. after all cancellations between numerator and denominator, i.e. the rational function is in lowest terms.)

-n-degree simplified denominator → ≤n vertical asymptotes.
+n-degree simplified denominator → as many as n vertical asymptotes.

 Both "sides" at the VA go in same "direction" (i.e. both up or both down) or in opposite "directions" (i.e. one up, the other down).